 - Aligned with college- and career-ready standards, the NCSC Assessment is designed to replace ISTAR in the areas of English/Language Arts and Mathematics beginning in 2014-15.

 - Students will interact directly with the items on the NCSC Assessment.
-Indiana educators and students participated in the NCSC Assessment pilot during the spring of 2014, and the pilot experience provided important feedback in terms of test items and administration.
+Indiana educators and students participated in the NCSC Assessment pilots during the spring and fall of 2014.
+The pilot experience provided important feedback in terms of test items and administration.

 More information can be found at http://www.ncscpartners.org/